Getting around Estes Park can be a crazy proposition in the summer, but if you follow these tips, you’ll be navigating the town like a pro.

 Be sure to walk along the river walk, which sits between the river and the shops on the main street.

 If you insist on driving, good luck, God bless, and here’s an Estes Park parking map.
-Parking can be nonexistent in summer and is limited to three hours in some lots.
-Parking is still free everywhere in Estes Park, though!
+Parking can be nonexistent in summer and is time limited in some lots.
+AND NOW YOU HAVE TO PAY FOR SOME OF IT!
+(This really, really, REALLY makes us angry, since parking used to be free everywhere in town and there’s no reason not to keep it that way.)

 Or you can charter group transportation with the local shuttle bus company (see the Getting to Estes Park page).

-There is also a service called “Special Transit” available for those with limited mobility.
+There is also a service called “Via Transportation” available for those with limited mobility.
 It is primarily intended for residents of Estes Park.

 Bicycling is another option.
 There are some bike trails in town, but for the purpose of getting around Estes Park, most biking will be on regular city streets.
 With tourists.
 Who don’t know where they’re going.
 With that in mind, make sure to dress as though you just pedaled through an explosion in a highlighter factory.